Which Source of Fleet or Trucking Data is Right for You?

 Why 40 and not 50 states?
 See below, a discussion about the remaining 10 states …

-Sources: Currently 40 states provide this information, available through approved partners
+Sources: Currently 40 states provide this information, available only through a very limited number of approved partners

 Company Profile: About 6.2 million local operations, mostly private (own use) fleets